Where should I invest or save my money?

 Apply for savings accounts with Raisin Bank

-Open savings accounts from our partner banks through our marketplace today.
+Although Raisin Bank does not offer investment options, you can open savings accounts from our partner banks through our marketplace today.
 You first need to open a Raisin Bank Account, then apply for a savings account and transfer your funds.